 I have a tendency of over-using hair products.
 I just always assume that if a pea-sized amount of straightening balm is supposed to keep my hair straight for the entire day, an apple-sized amount will keep it straight for an entire week.

-The only problem is, hair products can contribute to unwanted greasiness, so if you’re trying to prolong a hair wash, do yourself a favor and avoid greasy hair serums altogether, and be careful not to apply straightening balms, volumizing mousses, and curl-defining sprays too close to your scalp.
+If you’re wondering how to make your hair less greasy, products are the main culprit of dirty hair.
+Products can contribute to unwanted greasiness, build up, and sticky patches.
+So if you’re trying to prolong a hair wash, or wondering how to avoid greasy hair without washing, do yourself a favor and avoid greasy hair serums altogether.
+Be careful not to apply straightening balms, volumizing mousses, and curl-defining sprays too close to your scalp.
+Only applying products to the ends of your hair will help.
+Work the product through your hair thoroughly and use a tiny amount of product to start.

 You get the idea.